If you've blocked our ad, please consider unblocking it.

 The guidebook also listed some of the trainers who would be opposing the protagonist, and included official artwork for each.
 These were Schoolboy, Lass, Firebreather, Kimono Girl, and Fisherman.

 Names and official art for Ho-Oh, Slowking, Ampharos, and Donphan were published in the guidebook.
 While no specifically new details were provided, the designs and Japanese names for these new Pokémon were evidently finalized by this point.

 The following Pokémon were allegedly encountered or mentioned in the playable demo.
-Because the only source for much of the information below is a Japanese fan site dedicated to cut Pokémon, a majority of this data's veracity is unclear.
-Despite this, screenshots of the game have been found confirming that at least three of the described Pokémon have a basis in the actual Pokémon seen at Spaceworld.
+Because photography was not permitted at the event, the only source for much of the information below is a Japanese fan site dedicated to cut Pokémon.
+As a result, a majority of this data's veracity is unclear.
+Despite this, screenshots of the game have been found from journalistic sources and unauthorized photographs confirming that at least four of the described Pokémon were actually seen at Spaceworld.
 The sketches are fan-made and sourced from the same site, which claims that they are based on official art.

 |ハッパ||Happa||Grass||Chikorita||This Pokémon's name translates to "Leaf".
 It was one of three starters.
 Some of its available moves were Absorb, Tackle, Growth, and Leech Seed.
 Prior to the finding of its sprite, Happa was thought to be a more amorphous-looking Chikorita due to the fanart from Hakuda2 being somewhat inaccurate.
 In reality, Happa's appearance is exactly the same as the final Chikorita.
 The primary difference is that Happa's sprite is fully on-screen as opposed to being cut off at the legs like in the final. |